U.S. coffee traders face delays as suppliers haggle over price

-NEW YORK (Reuters) - U.S. coffee traders say they face months-long delays in getting shipments as suppliers from Central America to Asia push to revise contracts, the latest sign that the meteoric rally in arabica futures earlier in the year has disrupted trading.
+NEW YORK, July 11 (Reuters) - U.S. coffee traders say they face months-long delays in getting shipments as suppliers from Central America to Asia push to revise contracts, the latest sign that the meteoric rally in arabica futures earlier in the year has disrupted trading.

 At least one supplier is demanding customers fork out more cash for beans that were contracted before arabica prices nearly doubled in the first few months of the year as a long drought scorched the coffee belt in top grower Brazil.